-Located on the city centre site between Wellington Street, Carver Street and Cambridge Street, Block H is viewed as the ‘cultural heart’ of the masterplan – designed to provide spaces to encourage human interaction, creativity and artistic expression.
+Located on the city centre site between Wellington Street, Carver Street and Cambridge Street, Block H is viewed as the ‘cultural heart’ of the Heart of the City regeneration initiative.
+This phase is designed to provide spaces to encourage human interaction, creativity and artistic expression.
 A planning application was submitted last month.

 As of today, the leasing team are now actively looking for tenant offers on key elements of the site – including Cambridge Street Collective (CSC) and Bethel Chapel, as well as welcoming early expressions of interest on the planned refurbishment of Leah’s Yard.
 All three elements are being designed and delivered to an advanced shell-and-core finish.